Introduction to Probability, Statistics, and Estimation

 Least squares method: parametric, condition and combined cases.
 Linearization.
 Problem formulation and solution: error propagation, analysis of trend, problems with a priori knowledge of the parameters, step-by-step methods, combination of models, sequential solution methods, summation of normals.
 Introduction to univariate and multivariate statistical testing applied to geomatics engineering problems.
 Sampling distributions, tests of hypotheses on means, variances, proportions, and residuals.
 Course Hours:3 units; (3-1.5T-2) Prerequisite(s):Geomatics Engineering 319 and 333.
 Antirequisite(s):Credit for Geomatics Engineering 363 and 361 will not be allowed.

 Design and implementation of topographic surveys: survey specifications, equipment calibration, reconnaissance, design of survey control points, resection, traversing, differential levelling, and mapping.
 Error analysis, error figures and error visualization using a graphical approach.
-Principles of cartography: design, constraints and planning, generation and production of maps including scale, contours, and co-ordinate grids.
+Principles of cartography: design, constraints and planning, generation and production of topographic maps including scale, contours, and co-ordinate grids.
 UTM and 3TM co-ordinates.
 Digital cartography: computer-aided survey mapping and digital data generation.
 Communication of geomatics engineering information: technical reports, field notes, and graphical data representation.
-Course Hours:3 units; (1-2T-3) Prerequisite(s):Geomatics Engineering 343 and one of Geomatics Engineering 361 or 363.
+Course Hours:3 units; (1-2T-3) Prerequisite(s):Geomatics Engineering 343; and Geomatics Engineering 361 or 363; and 3 units from Engineering 213, Communications Studies 363 or Strategy and Global Management 217.
 Notes:Field work prior to the start of classes will be required.

 A systematic approach to "Geomatics Network Analysis and Optimal Design", which are two of the most important processes in establishing a Geodetic Network.
 Network observation reductions and pre-analysis.
 Network co-ordinate systems, observation models and least-squares adjustment.
 Network precision, reliability measures and analysis.
 Network design concepts, classification and methods.
 Network design for deformation monitoring and analysis.
 Other geodetic network applications.
 New network concepts.
 Course Hours:3 units; (3-3) Prerequisite(s): Geomatics Engineering 361 or 363.